bilan604/initiative/README.md

 I made an API endpoint and am doing all my projects here but the code is not open source so I made a Flask API tutorial based off my project as an item to list in my project experiences.
 Also, free SERP API.

 ## TLDR: should I git clone?
 Looking for a fun/silly/challenging project to help you learn Python?
 Tired of circular dependencies?
-Itching to refactor even though you hate refactoring?
+Hate refactoring and itching to refactor things?
 Want to access existing code without another git init or docker compose?
 Simply need a flask template to quickstart something you had in mind?
 Need a production backend with architecture that can scale functionalities like AWS scales services?

 If so, then this is the repo for you!